herbps10/simulation_study_template/README.md

 # Cluster Simulation Study Template
 This repository provides a flexible template for running simulation studies on a SLURM-based parallel computing cluster.

+A nice description of this style of simulation study setup is in [_Tidy simulation: Designing robust, reproducible, and scalable Monte Carlo simulations_](https://arxiv.org/pdf/2509.11741) (Erik-Jan van Kesteren 2025).

 The workflow proceeds in several stages:

 ### 1. Launch Jobs